 My grandmother was the "true" artisan in our family.
 She was a graphic artist for Lady Lillian, a make up company which was eventually bought out by Revlon.
 I took a different route on my career path.
 I went to college and received a B.S. in marketing.
 I worked several business jobs and did stained glass as a "hobby.”
 I made a great friend and together we opened up a business called Artist’s Choice, Inc. We taught different art classes, summer camps, and gave private lessons.
 We ended up selling that business and started Visions in Stained Glass, Inc. I did a lot of work for Walt Disney World, and worked with a designer on multi-million dollar homes.
 I also did custom work, and have a piece that is currently in the Morse Museum.
 During this time, I also started doing art shows.
 Fast forward to the present: I needed molds for fused-glass butterflies, and a friend suggested I make them myself.
 She took me to the City of Orlando Pottery Studio, and I was hooked.
 Not only have I made molds and many other things, but now I am combining glass and pottery together.
 It's been a really fun ride.

-Last December, after just beginning my pottery journey a month before, I found out that the person leading the pottery festival in the past could no longer run it.
+In December 2017, just after beginning my pottery journey a month before, I found out that the person leading the pottery festival in the past could no longer run it.
 Since nobody stepped forward, I thought I would volunteer.
-I moved the show from the prior location and changed it to a two-day show in order to provide more exposure for the artists.
+I moved the annual December show to a larger location and changed it to a two-day festival, and I recently added the one-day spring show--all in order to provide more exposure for the artists.